 Authentication-Results: mx.google.com;

-spf=neutral (google.com: no-reply@example.com does not designate permitted sender hosts) smtp.mail=no-reply@example.com
+spf=neutral (google.com: [email protected] does not designate permitted sender hosts) [email protected]

 ...